dzaharia1/punctualplane/README.md

 # `/delayaverages`

-Calculate average delay information on any query using a given index
+Calculate average delay information on any query, grouped using a given index

 #### Request

-The request parameter has the same form as that for `/findflights`, but also includes an index parameter.
+The request parameter has the same form for `/findflights`, but also includes an index parameter.

 #### Sample request